Lewiscowles1986/Lewiscowles1986/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on improving existing testing and architecture, improving outcomes on tech projects [@techlete](https://github.com/techlete).
+- 🔭 I’m currently working on improving existing testing and architecture, improving outcomes on tech projects [@techlete](https://github.com/techlete), I'm the owner of [@CODESIGN2](https://github.com/CODESIGN2) and I work at a UK startup / accelerator specialising in finance and technology.
 - 🌱 I’m currently learning about patience, persistence, advanced disaster recovery and compassionate, effective communication.
 - 👯 I’m looking to collaborate on OpenSource Libre projects, that respect the users as much as the dev team.
 - 🤔 I’m looking for help with patience, compassionate and effective communication, commercial opportunities to deliver value.